 Every year, the Academy presents the Swedish Project Manager of the Year award.
 A number of Academy members have received the award in the past.
 The Academy also presents an annual national award for the best master or bachelor thesis within the project management field.
 It also arranges researcher-practitioner seminars, often in collaboration with national IPMA and PMI organisations.

 Academy members convene every year at the Solemn Meeting in November 30th, the Annual Meeting in March/April, and the Autumn Start in August/September.
 Additional meetings, seminars and study visits are often held.
 The Academy is led by a Highest Decision-making Board, organized by the Chairman of the Academy.

 Chairperson of the Academy: Anna Nilsson-Ehle, Director, SAFER, Chalmers University of Technology, Gothenburg.

-Deputy chairperson of the Academy: Thomas Uhlin, CEO, LIDDS AB, Uppsala.
+Deputy chairperson of the Academy: Thomas Uhlin, TUL-Consulting AB, Uppsala.

 Secretary of the Academy: Marie Reinicke, Department manager, Östergötland County Council, Linköping.

 Other members of the Highest Decision-making Board: Christer Claesson, Project director, Trafikverket, Göteborg.